-When camping in cold weather, it’s important to be aware that the temperature can drop significantly after the sun goes down.
-So make sure you have plenty of warm clothes and bedding to keep you warm when the temperature starts to drop.
+When camping in cold weather, it’s important to know that the temperature can drop significantly after the sun goes down.
+So ensure you have plenty of warm clothes and bedding to keep you warm when the temperature drops.

 You may also want to consider using a tent heater to help keep you warm.
 Just be sure to use it safely and responsibly.

 Camping in 30-degree weather is a fun and exciting experience, but it does require some preparation.

 If you plan to camp out in cold conditions this winter, practice at home first, check the forecast for your destination region, and pack plenty of warm clothes.

 Doing a dry run before heading out for a camping trip is always good, especially if you’ll be spending time outdoors when temperatures drop significantly after dark.